Mangodream01/programming-project/PROCESS.md

 ##### 09-06-2017
 I made buckets for EU countries in python, picked multiple color gradients, and wrote a first legend in JS.
 I played around with my EU map and its style.
 I improved my csv-to-json python script and my JS code.
 I also made tooltips with information, and a dropdown menu to switch happiness variables!

+##### 12-06-2017
+Instead of hardcoded buckets, I am now trying to use code to bucket the happiness scores dynamically.
+I hope I can make it as nice as the visualization with hardcoded buckets, because right now it looks bad (it does work though!).
+In this way, legend and color fills in the map happen dynamically when input is changed.
+I also lost my tooltips at the back of my map.
+I hope I’ll find them back tomorrow.